Strong local uniqueness for the vacant set of random interlacements: Introduction

 \end{theorem}

+The equality \eqref{eq:ri-equal} establishes the supercritical sharpness of $(\mathcal{V}^u)_{u>0}$ and constitutes the first meaningful bounds on $\tau_{u}^{\textnormal{tr}}$ at large distances valid for \emph{all} $u < u_*$.
+We return to this in Theorem~\ref{T:ri-2point} below.
+Theorem~\ref{T:ri-main} has far-reaching implications, by giving access to quenched properties characterizing the well-behavedness of $\mathcal{V}^u$ in the entire supercritical phase $u< u_*$; see \S\ref{subsec:apps} for more on this.

+The strong local uniqueness event ${\rm SLU}_{L}(u)$ in \eqref{eq:slu} is of central interest: for, it defines a {\em finite-size criterion} for the infinite cluster at level $u$, which -- crucially -- is renormalizable.
+That is, the family ${\rm SLU} \equiv ({\rm SLU}_{L}(u))_{u>0}$, being monotone, feeds into certain multi-scale arguments in $L$ that involve renormalisation in $u$; see \cite{MR2680403,MR2891880} for pioneering works.
+In stark contrast, the event $\text{Unique}(L,u,u)$ is completely unfit for these techniques.
+For a sample application illustrating the interesting consequences of \eqref{eq:ri-unique} and renormalizability of ${\rm SLU}$, we refer to Theorem~\ref{T:ri-2point} below.

-In particular, the event ${\rm SLU}_{L}(u)$ in \eqref{eq:slu} implies $\text{Unique}(L,u,u)$, and \eqref{eq:ri-unique} thus yields a strengthening of the conclusion (1.14) in \cite[Theorem 1.2]{RI-I} by which $u=v$, i.e.~the sprinkling is removed.
-The presence of the quantifier `for all $v \in (0,u]$' in \eqref{eq:slu} and inside the probability in \eqref{eq:ri-unique} hints at the strength of our methods, which in fact allow to prove a version of \eqref{eq:ri-unique} not just involving $\mathcal V^v$ uniformly in $v \in [0,u]$ but any not too degenerate (in a sense to be made precise) subset $\mathcal{V} \subset \mathcal{V}^u$ formed out of excursions at scale $L$ (for instance, $\mathcal V = \mathcal V^v$ for $0< v \leq u$).
-We return to this below, see around \eqref{eq:sprinkling_removed}.
-This change of perspective, by which we consider a much larger class of events (not at all measurable only with respect to $(\mathcal{V}^{u})_{u>0}$ alone) is a novel and conceptually important part of our methods.
-In fact, it provides a new way to couple non-monotone events involving $(\mathcal V^u)_{u > 0}$ without introducing any sprinkling, which is of independent interest.
-This approach might also lead to a solution to the problem of determining the growth speed (with $N$) and rate (with $u$) of the diameter of the second largest cluster in the super-critical phase for the vacant set of the random walk on the torus; see the main results in \cite{MR2838338} for the status quo.
-We plan to return to this question in future work.
+The presence of the quantifier `\emph{for all $v \in (0,u]$}' in \eqref{eq:slu} and inside the probability in \eqref{eq:ri-unique} hints at the strength of our methods, which in fact allow to prove a version of \eqref{eq:ri-unique} not just involving $\mathcal V^v$ uniformly in $v \in [0,u]$, but any not too degenerate (in a sense to be made precise) subset $\mathcal{V} \subset \mathcal{V}^u$ formed out of excursions at scale $L$ (of which $\mathcal V = \mathcal V^v$ for any $0< v \leq u$ are just examples).
+This change of perspective, by which one considers a much larger class of events (not at all measurable only with respect to the original configuration $(\mathcal{V}^{u})_{u>0}$ alone) is a novel and conceptually important part of our methods.
+It yields a new way to couple non-monotone events involving $(\mathcal V^u)_{u > 0}$ without introducing any undesirable sprinkling, which is of independent interest.
+We discuss this new technique in more detail as part of \S\ref{subsec:overview} below.